-17.2.1 The site is allocated for business and light industrial development to help meet Policy BE1 Provision of new business development and retail development to help meet the needs of the growing population.
+17.2.1 The site is allocated for business and light industrial development to help meet Policy BE1 Provision of new business development.
 It comprises agricultural land approximately 9.0 hectares in size to the south and west of the existing Priory Business Park, which was not assessed in the Council's Existing Employment Areas Review, 2012.
 The majority of the site comprises arable fields with some areas of plantation woodland existing hedgerows and an attenuation pond.

 17.2.2 The site is located on the north eastern side of The Kibworths approximately 1km by road from the centre of Kibworth Beauchamp.
 The existing Priory Business Park is adjacent and is occupied by a mix of B1, B2 uses.
 To the north the site is bordered by Wistow Road, to the west of the site is open countryside and to the south and west is the Midland Mainline.
-Recent housing development lies to the east; the amenities relating to which should be protected.
+Recent housing development lies to the east the amenities relating to which should be protected.
 The development of the site would form a logical extension to the existing business park and would represent a new defensible edge to the built up area of The Kibworths contained by existing rail and highway infrastructure.

 17.2.3 The site would contribute towards meeting the need for economic development land as identified in the Leicester and Leicestershire Housing and Economic Development Need Assessment (HEDNA), 2017.
-Along with the retail development element, it would also help to widen employment opportunities in the District's rural areas outside the key settlements and has the ability to contribute to sustainable economic growth and respond to market trends.
+It would also help to widen employment opportunities in the District's rural areas outside the key settlements and has the ability to contribute to sustainable economic growth and respond to market trends.

-17.2.4 The site was reviewed in the Strategic Employment Land Availability Assessment, 2017 and no physical or environmental site constraints other than being adjacent to a contaminated land consultation zone as identified through criterion 1.e of the policy.
+17.2.4 The site was reviewed in the Strategic Employment Land Availability Assessment, 2017 and no physical or environmental site constraints other than being adjacent to a contaminated land consultation zone as identified through criterion 1 (e) of the policy.
 It was assessed as being suitable, available and deliverable within 0-5 years, being accessible by sustainable modes of transport and adjacent to a Rural Centre.